Counselling and psychotherapy for prevalent areas of concern

 It is important that you know that this is not about blaming your parents, but more about you, which may be the very thing that you need in order to move on (paying attention to, valuing and caring for you.
 I have a lot of empathy for how uncomfortable this may be for you).

-I also work alot with people who are not currently in relationship, and who feel hopeless about finding a mate.
-A huge number of people in our society are single and wish that they weren’t.
-Lots of people feel they only meet the ‘wrong’ type of potential partner, and feel stuck and hopeless about this pattern ever changing.
+I also work a lot with people who are not currently in relationship, and who feel hopeless about finding a mate.
+Loneliness is known to be one of the biggest problems in our society (whether in relationship or not).
+A huge number of people in are single and wish that they weren’t.
+Lots of people feel they only meet the ‘wrong’ type of potential partner, and feel stuck and hopeless about this ever changing.
 Many people feel used, rejected, and hurt.
 Therapy is about understanding this pattern, caring for you, and learning a new way of approaching relationship realistically, and with exactly what you really want in mind.
-Self confidence will also be explored here.
+Self confidence will be explored here.